guardian/fastly-api-client/README.markdown

 Configuring the client
 ----------------------

-Use the default AsyncHttpClient,
+Use the default AsyncHttpClientConfig

     val client = FastlyAPIClient("my-fastly-api-key", "my-service-id")

-Or define your own AsyncHttpClient
+Or define your own AsyncHttpClientConfig

     val client = FastlyAPIClient("my-fastly-api-key", "my-service-id", config = Some(asyncHttpClientConfig))